cbizon/pathfilter/README.md

 uv run python -m pathfilter.cli --output results.tsv
 ```

-This evaluates 64 filter combinations (1 baseline + 6 individual + 15 pairs + 20 triplets + 15 quadruplets + 6 quintuplets + 1 all) across all queries (~1 minute for 20 queries).
+This evaluates 256 filter combinations (2^8 path filters) across all queries (~1 minute for 20 queries).
+With node-based filters, this increases to 1,792 combinations.
 Results are written to TSV for analysis.

 **Performance**: Uses optimized caching (applies each filter once, uses set intersections for combinations) to achieve O(N×F) complexity instead of O(N×F×C).